tomstark99/COMSM0045/coursework/README.md

 # Files

+## download_dataset.sh

+This is a shell script file that will download and extract the full dataset required for the coursework.
+It will extract it in such a way so it will work with the notebooks.
+Into a folder called "ADL_DCASE_DATA/" in the "coursework/" directory.
+Can be useful for testing the coursework on BC4 or any machine where a shell terminal is the only access

 ## ADL_DCASE_DATA.zip

 This is the zip file of the DCASE 2016 dataset.
 Unzipped it has the following file format: